hareem2806/oibsip_taskno2/README.md

 Analyzing Data Through Visualization:
    - Visualizing Unemployment Rate:
-         * Average Unemployment Rate by Month
+          Average Unemployment Rate by Month,
-         * Subsetting by Months and identifying the state with the highest unemployment rate.
+          Subsetting by Months and identifying the state with the highest unemployment rate.
   - Visualizing Estimation of Employed People:
-         * Average Employed People by Month
+          Average Employed People by Month,
-         * Subsetting by Months and identifying the state with the highest employment.
+          Subsetting by Months and identifying the state with the highest employment.
   - Visualizing Estimated Labor Participation Rate:
-         * Average Labor Participation Rate by Month
+          Average Labor Participation Rate by Month,
-         * Subsetting by Months and identifying the state with the highest labor participation rate.
+          Subsetting by Months and identifying the state with the highest labor participation rate.

 Identifying Outliers: